iviviano/Algorithms/Grading/HW2.md

 Problem  1:         10/10
 Problem  2:         10/10
 Problem  3:         9/10 Your implementation correctly identifies whenever the elements of sublist appear in biglist in order.
 However, it does not determine whether they appear consecutively.
 For example, (has-sublist? '(x y z) '(a x y b z)) should return #f.
 One way to fix this is with a helper predicate that recognizes if the elements of a sublist are the first elements of a biglist.
-Problem  4:         -2/10 Incomplete procedure.
+Problem  4:         7/10 Incomplete procedure.
+Lost 1 additional point on tests for not having a test where the sublist is not contained in the biglist.
 Problem  5:         -/10
 Problem  6:         -2/10 Your implementation fails for all nonempty lists, since you call second on the list.
 Problem  7:         -/10